logo

 "The way she uses words to communicate and the words she's combining is really similar to a 2-year-old child," Cristina reveals on her blog.

-She thinks her work has the ability to change the connection between people and dogs.
+She believes her work has the ability to change the connection between people and dogs.

-"I think how important dogs are to their humans," Hunger told.
+"I think about how important dogs are to their humans," Hunger said.
 "I just imagine how much deeper the bond will be."

 Stella wants to play ball outside.